royvanrijn/dataworkshop/workshop.md

     ON "O"."CUSTOMER_ID" = "C"."ID"
     WHERE "C"."ID" = CAST(42 AS BIGINT)

-To fix this we can add an index to the database, see `data.sql`.
+To fix this we can add an index to the database, see `schema.sql`.

 Re-run the EXPLAIN plan and see what the difference is.
 This way performance issues can be